ahmadalwy3/ahmadalwy3/Procedural-cosmetic-filters.md

 ### `subject:remove()`

-- Description: remove elements from the DOM tree.
+- Description: _action operator_, instruct to remove elements from the DOM tree.
-- Chainable: No.
+- Chainable: No, _action operator_ can only be used at the end of the root chain.
 - _subject_: Can be a plain CSS selector, or a procedural cosmetic filter.
 - Examples:
     - `gorhill.github.io###pcf #a18 .fail:remove()`